Information

 centre and pharmacy.
 Shower facilities and saunas are located at the

 terminal hotel.
-The airport has several restaurants and even an art
+The airport has even an art

 gallery.
 Disabled facilities are available, those with special needs